ydoherty/CoastSat.PlanetScope/README.md

 Steps are provided in the file "...CoastSat.PlanetScope/coastsat_ps/classifier/train_new_classifier.py".
 Instructions are provided in the file and are based of the CoastSat classifier training methods [https://github.com/kvos/CoastSat/blob/master/doc/train_new_classifier.md].

+## **Validation Results**

+Accuracy validated at Narrabeen-Collaroy beach with a RMSE of 3.51m.

+Detailed results and methodology outlined in:

+Doherty Y., Harley M.D., Vos K., Splinter K.D.
+(2021).
+Evaluation of PlanetScope Dove Satellite Imagery for High-Resolution, Near-Daily Shoreline Monitoring (in peer-review)